i99dash docs

 The CLI creates a vanilla TS template (src/main.ts, src/index.html, manifest.json).
 If you want React / Vue, --framework react or --framework vue.
 Recipe stays vanilla so the SDK calls are visible.

-2. Bump minHostVersion for the streaming feature
+2. Bump minHostVersion for bridge v2

 {